ihmeuw/vivarium_research/docs/source/concept_models/vivarium_sanofi_multiple_myeloma/concept_model.rst

     cases.
  3. Guided by Sanofi’s RRMM patient registry protocol, patients who had previous malignancy in the past 3 years are not eligible to be enrolled in the registry.
-    That means some RRMM patients will be excluded based on their personal history of malignancy.
-We will use literature evidence or SEER data to inform the proportion of RRMM patients with other malignancy in the past 3 years.
+    That means some RRMM patients will be excluded from registry based on their personal history of malignancy.
+Due to the fact that there is only a small proportion (less than 5%) of RRMM patietns with malignancy in the past 3 years, we don't use the history of malignancy as a determinant factor in our list of inclusion criteria.

 8.0 References